Jacob Stallings Player Props: Marlins vs. Angels

 Angels Pitching Rankings

-- The pitching staff for the Angels has a collective 8.7 K/9, which ranks 16th in MLB.
+- The 8.7 strikeouts per nine innings put together by the Angels pitching staff ranks 14th in MLB.

-- Angels pitchers combine to rank 11th in baseball in home runs given up (53 total, one per game).
+- The Angels rank 11th in baseball in home runs surrendered (55 total, 1.1 per game).

-- Detmers gets the start for the Angels, his ninth of the season.
-He is 0-3 with a 4.87 ERA and 53 strikeouts in 40 2/3 innings pitched.
+- Ohtani (5-1 with a 3.05 ERA and 80 strikeouts in 59 2/3 innings pitched) makes the start for the Angels, his seventh of the season.

-- His most recent appearance came on Saturday against the Minnesota Twins, when the lefty tossed 5 2/3 innings, surrendering three earned runs while giving up two hits.
+- The right-hander's most recent time out was on Sunday against the Minnesota Twins, when he went six innings, surrendering one earned run while allowing two hits.

-- In eight games this season, the 23-year-old has an ERA of 4.87, with 11.7 strikeouts per nine innings.
-Opponents are batting .259 against him.

 © 2023 Data Skrive.
 All rights reserved.